SE Asia Grant Partners

 2016: Pangea supported the training of community leaders and development of networks to address domestic violence; training university students to become agents of change for peace building and protection of women’s rights, and training of women in active nonviolence strategies in their own organizing and mobilizing work.

-2017: In this 4th year of partnership with WPM, Pangea’s funding will support the ongoing work of raising awareness of gender-based violence, the promotion of gender equality and reduction of violence against women and children.
+2017: In this 4th year of partnership with WPM, Pangea’s funding supported the ongoing work of raising awareness of gender-based violence, the promotion of gender equality and reduction of violence against women and children.

 CWEG (Chin Women’s Empowerment Group), Chin State